Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Results

 Experiment 1 assesses reconstruction sensitivity to the removal of individual latent dimensions using a leave-one-out framework.
 For each sample $X_i$, we encode the latent posterior mean $\mu_\phi(X_i) \in \mathbb{R}^d$, with components $\mu_{i,j}, j=1,\dots,d$.
-For each latent dimension $j$, we form an ablated latent vector by replacing $\mu_{i,j}$ with either (i) its temporal mean or (ii) zero, while retaining all other components.
+For each latent dimension $j$, we form an ablated latent vector by replacing $\mu_{i,j}$ with either its temporal mean or zero, while retaining all other components.
 The impact of removing latent dimension $j$ is quantified as the spatial variance of the difference between the full reconstruction and the leave-one-out reconstruction, normalized by the total spatial variance of the full $\beta$-VAE reconstruction for each input variable.
 This procedure is repeated for all $j=1,\dots,d$ (Figure \ref{fig:exp1_vae}).

+To identify latent dimensions that contribute disproportionately to the reconstruction, we calculate the mean and standard deviation across latent dimensions from the average of the mean- and zero-replacement ablation-induced variance loss, separately for each input variable.
+An LD is flagged when the variance loss exceeds the respective mean plus one standard deviation.
+Thresholds of $5.70\%$, $5.72\%$, and $8.42\%$ are identified for SST, OHC, and OLR, respectively.
 For SST, reconstruction sensitivity is concentrated in the first latent dimension, LD1 ($j=1$), with both mean and zero replacements yielding approximately $14\%$ loss of normalized variance.
 All remaining latent dimensions contribute substantially less, with individual sensitivities between $1-4\%$.
 This result suggests that SST-related decoded variability is largely conditioned on a small subset of latent dimensions, whereas the remaining dimensions exhibit comparatively weak sensitivity when removed individually.
-OHC exhibits a broader distribution of reconstruction sensitivity across latent dimensions, including LD1, LD2, and LD20, where normalized variance losses exceed $6\%$, while all the remaining dimensions contribute approximately $2-5\%$.
+OHC exhibits a broader distribution of reconstruction sensitivity across latent dimensions, where LD1, LD2, and LD20 exceed the threshold.
+All remaining dimensions contribute approximately $2-5\%$.
 This result suggests that OHC-related decoded variability depends on a larger subset of latent dimensions than SST.
-OLR exhibits the most widespread sensitivities to latent dimension removal.
-LD1, LD8, LD12, and LD17 exhibit $>8\%$ variance loss on ablation, with LD17 contributing the largest effect at approximately $14\%$.
+For OLR, LD1, LD12, and LD17 exceed the threshold, with LD17 contributing the largest effect at approximately $14\%$.
 This pattern is consistent with OLR's spatially heterogeneous variability and suggests that OLR information is distributed across multiple interacting latent coordinates.

 Experiment 2 quantifies the variability that individual latent dimensions can generate in isolation.
 For each sample $X_i$, we allow a single latent dimension $j$ to take its encoded value while all remaining dimensions are held fixed to a baseline state.
 As in Experiment 1, two baselines are considered: the temporal mean latent vector and the zero vector.
 For each latent dimension $j$, we decode the resulting latent vector and compute the spatial variance of the reconstruction, normalized by the total spatial variance of the full $\beta$-VAE reconstruction for the corresponding input variable and expressed as a percentage (Figure \ref{fig:exp2_vae}).